Create rate limiting tiers with Kong Gateway

 To learn more about entities, you can read our entities documentation.

-We need to set up authentication to identify the consumer and apply rate limiting.
-In this guide, we’ll be using the Key Auth plugin plugin, but you can use any Kong authentication plugin.
+We need to set up authentication to identify the Consumer and apply rate limiting.
+In this guide, we’ll be using the Key Auth plugin, but you can use any authentication plugin.

-Add the following content to your kong.yaml file in the deck_files directory to configure the Key Auth plugin:
+Run the following command to configure the Key Auth plugin:

 plugins: